This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Over the past decade, the influencer industry has skyrocketed into a multi-billion dollar business with hundreds of thousands of people making content creation their full-time careers.
 Micro-influencers are becoming increasingly popular as brands see the value in working with them for many reasons.

-To make it in this industry, however, you can’t sit back and wait for people to come to you, at least not in the beginning.
+I actually manifested a paid partnership with my dream tourism board, however, you can’t just sit back and wait for people to come to you, at least not in the beginning.
 So let’s get you ready to send out that first pitch today!

 What is a Micro-influencer?